Alphabetic Table of Runs

 rafts 800 - 3000 cfs, kayaks 500 - 2000, IK minimum 250 about 47% of Jedediah Smith gauge (JED)

-South Fork Silver Creek above Icehouse Reservoir above Autobahn to below Quadruple Bypass Class V with one class V+ and one portage 1.1 mile,
+South Fork Silver Creek above Icehouse above Autobahn to below Quadruple Bypass Class V with one class V+ and one portage 1.1 mile,

 many rapids can be re-run!